PsimonL/BunchOfScriptsAndConfigs/RebootRootPasswordForUbuntu/insctruction.md

-# Reset root password using GRUB
+# Reset user password using GRUB

 If you have physical access to a host whose hard drive is accessible, and there are no security measures such as disk encryption, disabled GRUB, or external server authentication, the following instructions will work.